ChesterBaltazar/ChesterBaltazar/README.md

 ### 📌 My Journey: From Nothing to Cyber Security Aspirant

 My journey into technology it wasn't as easy like a straight path it was hard and i'm so far from reaching it, And i was inspired by the eldest brother and at first i self taught myself some basic HTML and CSS And at some point some of my knowledge was taught by my 2 brothers most of them from the Eldest.

-#### 🌐 Network Fundamentals: Connecting the Dots
-My backend work naturally led me to networking.
-I needed to understand how data travels, how servers communicate, how security layers protect information.
-I started studying network protocols, understanding TCP/IP, HTTP/HTTPS, DNS, and firewalls.
-Setting up my own home lab with virtual machines, I simulated networks, configured routers (virtually), and watched packets travel.
-Each concept I learned—from subnetting to encryption—felt like acquiring a new superpower.

 #### 🎯 Current Focus & Future Vision
 Today, I stand at the intersection of development and security.
 My backend experience gives me unique insight into how systems work—and therefore, how they might fail.
 I'm actively studying: